U.S. Small Business Administration.

 Under its SBG Program, the SBA guarantees a certain percentage of bid, payment, and performance bonds for small and emerging contractors who cannot obtain surety bonds through regular commercial channels.
 The SBA guarantee incentivizes Sureties to provide bonding for small businesses and thereby assists small businesses in obtaining greater access to contracting opportunities.
 Pursuant to its statutory authority to “establish such fee or fees for small business concerns and premium or premiums for sureties as it deems reasonable and necessary,” and to administer the SBG Program “on a prudent and economically justifiable basis,” 15 U.S.C.
 694b(h), SBA assesses a guarantee fee against both the small business concern (the Principal) and the Surety and deposits these fees into a revolving fund to cover the program's liabilities and certain program expenses.

 SBA's rules provide that the amount of the fees to be paid by the Surety and the Principal will be determined by SBA and published in Notices in the Federal Register from time to time.
 See 13 CFR 115.32(b) and (c) and 115.66.
 On July 30, 2018, SBA published a notification in the Federal Register (83 FR 36658) that announced that, for all guaranteed bonds approved during the one year period beginning October 1, 2018 through September 30, 2019, the Surety fee would decrease from 26% of the bond premium to 20% of the bond premium, and the Principal fee would decrease from $7.29 per thousand dollars of the contract amount to $6 per thousand dollars of the contract amount (the decrease in the Surety and Principal fees referred to, collectively, as “lower fees”).
-SBA invited comments on this temporary initiative and received a total of eight comments, with six comments from surety companies and agents and two comments from trade associations, all of which expressed support for the lower fees.
+The announcement stated that SBA will evaluate whether the lower fees will result in an increase in the bond activity level of the SBG Program and, if so, whether any such increased level of activity will generate sufficient revenues to offset the reduced fee amounts.
+SBA invited comments on this temporary initiative and received a total of eleven comments, with nine comments from surety companies and agents and two comments from trade associations, all of which expressed support for the lower fees.

 End Supplemental Information